kyma-project/community/sig-and-wg/sig-core/proposals/generating-changelog-with-pr-labels.md

 ## Cons

 - More detailed changes in changelog.
 For example, when there is a bigger feature, which needs multiple PRs, it will be visible as multiple bullet points.
-- Pull request authors and reviewers can forgot about adding a label to categorize the change.
+- Pull request authors and reviewers can forget about adding a label to categorize the change.
 Anyway, even closed pull requests can be edited before generating the changelog.

 ## Tools